535 – Student Records

 Records relating to the identification, evaluation and placement of students requiring special education services shall be maintained separately from cumulative files and may contain:

 The Superintendent shall keep a list of persons and their positions who are authorized to view special education records.
 This list must be current and available for public inspection and updated as changes occur.
 At least ten (10) days prior to destroying special education records, the parents or guardians (or the student if the student is 18 years of age or older or attending an institution of postsecondary education) shall be notified of the planned destruction and that the records may be needed for social security benefits or other purposes.
-In the absence of a request to destroy the records, the District will maintain the records for at least fiveyears.
+In the absence of a request to destroy the records, the District will maintain the records for at least five years.
 If an authorized parent or guardian or authorized student requests destruction of records and the records are no longer needed to provide educational services or for accountability and audit purposes, the records will be destroyed.
+However, the District may maintain certain information in the permanent record for the student.
 The parent or guardian or student may request a hearing if he/she disagrees as to whether the records should be maintained or destroyed.

 535.5 Place of Maintenance.